Tomcariello/Squids/Readme.txt

         *Update haveConversation() to use an ARRAY.
 This will allow for paging during conversations (Done but not utilized yet)
         *Freeze player during dialogue

+    **Learn to touch the ceiling cutscene:**
+        *Modified dialogue prefab design
-    Improve cutscene interaction.
-Should this be a movie or interactive?
+        *Improve cutscene interaction.
+        *Set cutscene for the grippable ceiling to be flat *Make sure cutscene only triggers once
+        *Destroy JUMP message after a few seconds

         Explain "Grip Ceiling" ability to Player after cutscene.
+(If hit by rocks, modify slightly than if got out of the way)
+        Fallen rocks should open up a new path forward

     Improve player jump mechanics
     Escort Green to the exit which requires the Ceiling Grip (top right - not created yet)